 At the start of the 20th century, present-day Markham consisted of three primary villages: Thornhill, Unionville and Markham Village.
-Each village

-Markham's continuing growth stems in part from its strategic position within the southern portion of York Region, adjoining the City of Toronto, and its location within the Greater Golden Horseshoe, one of the largest urban complexes in North America. had several common characteristics exemplifying a compact and walkable community with a fine-grained urban fabric, defined by a grid pattern of streets connecting small blocks, centered around a main street.
+Each village had several common characteristics exemplifying a compact and walkable community with a fine-grained urban fabric, defined by a grid pattern of streets connecting small blocks, centred around a main street.
 The main street was the heart of the village, containing civic functions and employment opportunities, as well as providing for retail, entertainment and commerce within a convenient walking distance.
 During the postwar years, Markham, like most municipalities in the GTA, expanded rapidly through a series of residential and industrial subdivisions and commercial developments that depended on the automobile for their success.
 In 1990, Markham embarked on a more sustainable model of development, going back to its historic village roots by planning for new compact, walkable communities such as Cornell, combined with intensification along major transit corridors and a new transit-based urban core Markham Centre, to accommodate additional growth.